beeware/Python-Apple-support/README.rst

 * ``VERSIONS``, a text file describing the specific versions of code used to build the support package;
-* ``platform-site``, a folder that contains site customization scripts that can be used to make your local Python install look like it is an on-device install for each of the underlying target architectures supported by the platform.
-This is needed because when you run ``pip`` you'll be on a macOS machine with a specific architecture; if ``pip`` tries to install a binary package, it will install a macOS binary wheel (which won't work on iOS/tvOS/watchOS).
-However, if you add the ``platform-site`` folder to your ``PYTHONPATH`` when invoking pip, the site customization will make your Python install return ``platform`` and ``sysconfig`` responses consistent with on-device behavior, which will cause ``pip`` to install platform-appropriate packages.
 * ``Python.xcframework``, a multi-architecture build of the Python runtime library

 On iOS/tvOS/watchOS, the ``Python.xcframework`` contains a